 - Add beans, Herbes de Provence, salt, black pepper and crushed red pepper flakes.

-- Pour in broth, bring to a boil, the reduce the heat to a simmer and cook to warm through.
+- Pour in broth, bring to a boil, then reduce the heat to maintain a simmer.
+Cook for a few minutes or so.

 - Remove about 1 cup of soup and blend with an immersion blender until smooth.
 Pour back into the pot of soup.